 The Jersey Giant, as the name suggests is one of the largest chicken breeds in the world.
 When you encounter one, you will probably never forget it.

-Though the popularity had gone down, due to its poor feed to weight conversion ratio, the Jersey Giant is becoming popular among backyard poultry keepers.
-The poor feed to weight conversion ratio is due to the fact that Jersey Giants develop the frame first, then starts building on the flesh after 6 months.
+Though the popularity had gone down, due to its poor feed-to-weight conversion ratio, the Jersey Giant is becoming popular among backyard poultry keepers.
+The poor feed-to-weight conversion ratio is due to the fact that Jersey Giants develop the frame first, then start building on the flesh after 6 months.

-With cocks weighing 13 pounds and hens 10 pounds, it is a good choice for the backyard poultry keeper because of its meat yield and egg production.
+With cockerels weighing 13 pounds and hens 10 pounds, it is a good choice for the backyard poultry keeper because of its meat yield and egg production.

 History of the Jersey Giant Chicken Breed